Seagate/cortx/doc/LocalVMSetup.md

 Automatic install or manual install.
 Basic installation is OK.
 When you build CORTX from source in next steps, dependant packages will be resolved and installed.

 ## 4. You may need to configure your network settings
-run a test to check if you are connected to the network
+Run a test to check if you are connected to the network:

 ```sh
 sudo nmcli d
 ```
-if you have a network connection then skip on to step 4, otherwise follow the below commands:
+if you have a network connection then skip on to step [5](https://github.com/hessio/cortx/blob/patch-2/doc/LocalVMSetup.md#5-you-may-need-to-add-epel-repo), otherwise follow the below commands:
 ```sh
 sudo nmtui
 ```